 Betsy was named after Park Ranger Betsy Dearth, who took care of the manatees and was a long-time employee at the park, which is now known as the Ellie Schiller Homosassa Springs Wildlife State Park.
 Betsy the manatee has been described as curious, thoughtful, and observant by park employees, and she was nicknamed “The Inspector,” by Ranger Dearth.
 Betsy was known to welcome any new manatees that arrived at Homosassa, and she would be the first to investigate a fallen tree limb or any other new object that entered the spring.
 Once, when a film crew came to make a documentary at the park, Betsy delighted in frolicking and playing for the cameras as well as following the camera crew.

-In Cincinnati, Betsy was sharing tank space with two other manatees who were both rescued from Florida and are continuing their rehabilitation in Ohio.
-According to zoo staff, the three all got along well, and Betsy, by far the largest of the three at 1,800 pounds, perhaps served as a sort of “big sister” for the others.
+In Cincinnati, Betsy shared tank space with two other manatees that had been rescued from Florida and were continuing their rehabilitation in Ohio.
+According to zoo staff, the three all got along well.
+Betsy was by far the largest of the three at 1,800 pounds, and perhaps served as a sort of “big sister” for the others.
 Zoo staff say that the three manatees were observed taking naps together near one of the logs in the exhibit.

 If you are in Florida, you can visit Betsy and the other manatees at the Ellie Schiller Homosassa Springs Wildlife State Park.
-And be sure to check out other manatees on the Blue Spring webcams at ManaTV.org.
+You can also see them year-round on our webcams at ManaTV.org.

-A short video of Betsy at Ellie Schiller Homosassa Springs Wildlife State Park.
-Note that Betsy, Ariel, and Electra are permanent residents at the park who are non-releasable.
+Note: Betsy and the other manatees in this video are permanent residents at the park who are non-releasable.
 Lettuce and other vegetables are part of their diet at the park.
 Please do not feed lettuce to wild manatees.
-(Video © Save the Manatee Club, 2020.)
+(Video © Save the Manatee Club, 2020)